intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/resnet/README.md

     --nesterov      [default true]
 ```
 ## Train ResNet on ImageNet
-This example shows the best practise we've experimented in multi-node training
+This example shows the best practise we've experimented in multi-node training.
+It's recommended to enable MKL-DNN acceleration by specifying `bigdl.engineType` as `mkldnn`.
+Then you can train ResNet on ImageNet with extremely high performance.

 ### Prepare ImageNet DataSet
 The imagenet dataset preparation can be found from
 [BigDL inception Prepare the data](https://github.com/intel-analytics/BigDL/tree/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/inception#prepare-the-data).